 - Do your homework.
 If it’s a medication, go to the ProPublica Dollars for Docs search tool and see if the provider is getting payments from the drug company.
 In general, be aware of doctors’ prescribing patterns for ordering medications.

 - Is there a generic or an older-generation drug that works as well, or nearly as well?
+Is there an over-the-counter version?
 Sometimes new drugs bring lots of hope, but older generations or generics are as good, or almost as good.
+Is the insurer rejecting an injectable drug in favor of a pill version of the same drug, or vice versa?
+We’ve heard about this too.

 - Is there a patient group online?
 Many conditions and illnesses have a nonprofit foundation attached to them that has information on its website — Susan G. Komen for breast cancer, the Leukemia and Lymphoma Society and so on.
 There might even be a Patient Assistance Plan billboarded on the site — after all, many of these nonprofit foundations get a lot of Big Pharma money.

-- Is there a patient group on Facebook or elsewhere, like Psych Central or Smart Patients?
-On the actual official foundation websites, any forum conversation can be pretty buttoned up, especially if the foundation gets a lot of drug money.
-But a patient group on Facebook or elsewhere is not governed by the foundation, and so conversation can be much looser.
+- Separately, is there a patient group on Facebook or elsewhere, like Psych Central or Smart Patients?
+On the official foundation websites, any forum conversation can be pretty buttoned up, especially if the foundation gets a lot of drug money.
+But a patient group on Facebook or elsewhere may not be governed by a foundation, and so conversation can be much looser.
 You might find people with similar problems.
 Not everyone wants to share a lot of personal detail with Facebook or other public sites, but hundreds of thousands of people do.

-Go to our blog page and search for your procedure.
+Go to our blog page and search for your procedure or medication.
 You might find information about what others have paid for a colonoscopy, a gall bladder removal, a sleep study, a blood test, a medication.

 Be persistent: Call back, and keep track of who you talked to.
 This is unlikely to resolve itself overnight, but if you keep at it, you may well win.